The Remarkable Leadership of Thomas Paine

 In either practice or academia, more research is warranted regarding the evaluation of Thomas Paine’s leadership.
 It would be wise to explore the various ways he crafted his messages concerning his visions, considering the effectiveness of his actions and the ultimate result.
 The available research appears to be primarily niche or overview.
 Future studies could focus on the construction of his words, the psychology or catalysts regarding the effectiveness of his messages, and perhaps where the line was that Paine crossed from hero to villain.

 Not only does this review demonstrate the robust leadership of Paine, it further demonstrates the complicated and fragile nature of leadership in practice.
-The research provided here is not meant to imply that Thomas Paine was perfect.
+The research provided here does not imply that Thomas Paine was perfect.
 No doubt, he might have had some emotional intelligence issues.
-Furthermore, and due to his passions and personal positions regarding religion, Paine rubbed some people the wrong way.
+Furthermore, Paine rubbed some people the wrong way due to his passions and personal positions regarding religion.
 However, this review does demonstrate that he had a significant hand in changing the world and did so, whether he meant to or not, using what are now considered to be established leadership principles and effective communication techniques.
 Future and current leaders would be wise to include Paine in their considerations.

 Did you enjoy this article?
 You might also like “The Leadership of Thomas Jefferson.”